MartyWYCheng/minimal/index.md

 **Florida Atlantic University, BioRobotics Lab, Dr. Erik Engeberg**
 Boca Raton, FL

-- Designed and built a novel high-density Force Myogram (FMG) sensor array capable of **100% classification accuracy** across 20 hand gestures using AI.
+- Designed and built a novel high-density Force Myogram (FMG) sensor array capable of <ins>**100% classification accuracy**</ins> across 20 hand gestures using AI.
-- Developed a Soft Robotic Haptic Feedback Socket and was awarded **$2,400** in total to advance the project from two separate grants in 2018 and 2019.
+- Developed a Soft Robotic Haptic Feedback Socket and was awarded <ins>**$2,400**</ins> in total to advance the project from two separate grants in 2018 and 2019.
-- Spearheaded a team that pioneered a Variable-Pressure Prosthetic Socket using Granular Jamming technology and was awarded **$1,200** to advance the project in 2021.
+- Spearheaded a team that pioneered a Variable-Pressure Prosthetic Socket using Granular Jamming technology and was awarded <ins>**$1,200**</ins> to advance the project in 2021.
-- Created a **3D scanning system** that increased scanning accuracy and success rate by 40%.
+- Created a <ins>**3D scanning system**</ins> that increased scanning accuracy and success rate by 40%.

 ## Research Assistant